José Jiménez (activist): Biography

 Nicknamed "Cha Cha", José Jiménez was born in Caguas, Puerto Rico, to parents Eugenia Rodríguez Flores (1929–2013), of San Lorenzo, and Antonio Jiménez Rodríguez (1924–1973) of San Salvador, Caguas.
-In 1949, when Jiménez was an infant, his mother Eugenia moved with him from Puerto Rico to New York City.
+In 1949, when his mother Eugenia moved with him from Puerto Rico to New York City.
 They traveled to a migrant worker camp near Boston, where they were reunited with his father Antonio.
 They rented a work cabin from the Italian family-owners of the migrant camp.

-In fewer than two years, the Jiménez family moved to Chicago to be near relatives.
+Within two years, the Jiménez family moved to Chicago to be near relatives.
 His mother worked in a candy factory and did piece-work in several TV factories.
 She also volunteered and contributed to organizing the Catholic Daughters of Mary (Damas de María) in Chicago's Lincoln Park neighborhood.

 The Jiménez family lived near Holy Name Cathedral, on the Near North Side, in what became one of the first two Puerto Rican neighborhoods in Chicago; it was known as La Clark by Puerto Ricans.
 It had previously been predominately ethnic German.

 Orlando Dávila, who later founded the Young Lords street gang, graduated from one of Jiménez's mother's neighborhood catechism classes and became one of José's best friends.
 Originally, the Young Lords developed for mutual protection, recognition and reputation, in a city where their members were a mostly poor minority.
-White gangs considered them a disruption to the Lincoln Park neighborhood and confrontations became frequent.
+Non-Puerto Rican gangs considered them a disruption to the Lincoln Park neighborhood and confrontations became frequent.
 Most of the new Latino children in Lincoln Park joined some form of street gang or neighborhood "club" to make their way.

+Jiménez and his coalition worked closely with Harold Washington in his 1983 campaign to become the first ever black mayor of Chicago.
+Jiménez received no position for his help because of his negative reputation as a gang leader and criminal history.

+Jiménez would earn an A.A. in business from Grand Rapids Community College in 2013, B.A. in Liberal Arts from Grand Valley State University in 2017 and a master's degree in public administration at Central Michigan University in 2020.

 Jiménez died in Chicago on January 10, 2025, at age 76.